DRIVING TIME: 5.32 hours

-If you’re driving into Panama to travel to South America, the Darien Gap is an obstacle.
+If you’re driving into Panama intending to travel to South America, there is an obstacle called the Darien Gap.
 This mass of tropical jungle prevents anyone from driving between Central and South America.
 There is a ferry boat from Colon, Panama, to Cartagena, Colombia.
 Travelers note that the Interamerican Hwy changes from CA 1 to CA 2 past Cartago to the border with Panama.

 Crossing the Darien Gap